ClosedXML/ClosedXML.Parser/README.md

 ANTLR lexer takes up about 3.2 seconds for Enron dataset.
 With ANTLR parsing, it takes up 11 seconds.
 I want that 7+ seconds in performance and no allocation, so RDS that takes up 700 ms.

-## Debugging
+## Current state

-Use [vscode-antlr4](https://github.com/mike-lischke/vscode-antlr4/blob/master/doc/grammar-debugging.md) plugin for debugging the grammar.

-Current state - ENRON dataset parsing RDS + ANTLR lexer
+ENRON dataset parsing RDS + ANTLR lexer

 * Total: *946320*
 * Elapsed: *2964 ms*